CodeOfDark/CTF-Writeups/RTN/2021/Miscellaneous/matryoshka/README.md

 ```

 Now save the code and run it by using `python unzip.py`, after running it we get a lot of directories being created in our folder,
-After the script finish its job open the last folder and we can see inside `flag.txt`.
+After the script finish its job, open the last folder and we can see inside `flag.txt`.

 Open the flag and here you go! `RTN{z1p_th3_z1p_to_z1p_th3_z1p}`